moirei/pipeline/docs/guide/README.md

 );
 ```

-Not that the specified method has to be consistent with all pipes.
+Note that the specified method has to be consistent with all pipes.